bramsker/Tree-Cover-Loss-Dashboard/README.md

 There are two dataset used in this dashboard, one raster data and one polygon vector data.
 The tree cover loss is a raster which has a spatial resolution of 30 m x 30 m.
 For more information visit: https://storage.googleapis.com/earthenginepartners-hansen/GFC-2020-v1.8/download.html.
 While, the region (Dayun) is a vector data comprised of three polygons.

 # Methodology
 The algorithm will read raster and vector data in UTM format.
-User needs to define which attribute column for splitting vector polygons.
-The algorithm will generate total loss inside polygons.
+Firstly, it will crop the raster inside the vector.
+Then, it will crop the raster based on polygons feature that user needs to define based on which column.
+Firstly, the algorithm will generate total loss inside polygons.
 However, user needs to check whether there is no data (no tree loss) from any year and modify the table accordingly.

 # Challenges
 1. The map will pop-up very slow if the polygons are huge